bridging-the-gap/bridging-the-gap.github.io/index.md

 ### Student Profile Page

-This page is for the student to add resume and job experience.
+This page will allow the student to add resume and job experience.

 <img src="doc/student-profile-page.png">

-Edit Student Profile Page
+### Edit Student Profile Page

+Students will be able to edit their profiles via this page.

 <img src="doc/edit-student-profile-page.png">

 ### Browse Students

-The browse students page display all students by skill preference.
+The browse students page displays all students by skill preference.
 Currently all logged in users can view this page.

 <img src="doc/Browse-students-M2.png">